“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 The road from Dedza to Golumoti

-The Dedza area has been settled since prehistoric times and both old and new artistic traditions are still to be found.
-The local pottery is decorated with brightly colored designs or local scenes, they can be admired and bought at the factory shop.
+The Dedza area has been settled since prehistoric times, and both old and new artistic traditions are still evident.
+The local pottery is decorated with brightly colored designs or local scenes, which can be admired and bought at the factory shop.

-The nearby Chongoni Rock Art, a UNESCO World Heritage Site, showcases artwork from much earlier times, dating from the early Stone Age onwards.
+The nearby Chongoni Rock Art, a UNESCO World Heritage Site, showcases artwork dating back to the early Stone Age.

 Likoma and Chizumulu Island